 4 in 5 young people do not have access to platforms to speak up on issues that affect them.
 Almost all of us have had challenges in making our voice count in decision making and power play.
 Lack of freedom of expression impacts the lives of over 4 billion people in the world.
 That’s more than 50% of the world population – a silent epidemic.
 75% of all human rights violations, social and political problems grow because the people facing it – do not get to talk about them openly – and mobilize action.

-Youth Ki Awaaz was started in 2008 as an instant reaction to the fact that the everyday youth does not have enough stake in the country’s problems, and there is no real avenue for free speech and mass recognition of open conversations.
+Youth Ki Awaaz was started in 2008 as an instant reaction to the fact that the everyday youth does not have enough stake in the country’s problems or in the mainstream media, and there is no real avenue for free speech and mass recognition of open conversations.
 It has fast emerged as a citizen driven alternative to the mainline media for many young people, and continues to grow leaps and bounds.

 How does Youth Ki Awaaz work?